darkrelics/eidolon-engine/documentation/incremental-api.md

 ### Get Segment Status

-Gets the current status of an active segment, including timing information for client polling.
+Gets the current status of an active segment, including timing information and narrative data when the segment is processed/completed.

 **Endpoint:** `GET /segment/status`